-We are pleased to record that no significant concerns arise in this area currently, although the Council should ensure that the financial risk register is reviewed, updated (if appropriate) and re-adopted prior to the financial year-end.
+We are pleased to record that no significant concerns arise in this area, although the Council should ensure that the financial risk register is reviewed, updated (if appropriate) and readopted prior to the financial year-end.
 Additionally, as above, we suggest that the level of Business Interruption - Loss of Revenue cover should be increased to match the current and future years' likely level of income.
 We shall continue to monitor the Council's approach to the management of potential risks at future visits.

 - R3.
-The Council should review and formally re-adopt the Financial Risk Register prior to the current financial year-end. - R4.
+The Council should review and formally re-adopt the Financial Risk Register prior to the current financial year-end.
+The register has been reviewed and re-adopted at the March 2025 meeting. - R4.
 The Council should consider increasing the level of Business Interruption Loss of Revenue cover to match more closely the potential annual level of income receivable.